 Find Your Online Bachelors Program

-Most Expensive Fees in the US
+Most Expensive College Application Fees

 Some institutions charge significantly more than others, often in an attempt to curb the number of applicants each year.
 The schools with the highest application fees range from $75 to $90.
 It is important to carefully research this financial obligation before deciding which schools to apply to.
 Identifying the colleges and universities that have the highest fees can be helpful, especially for students planning to submit multiple applications.